European and American voyages of scientific exploration: 1791–94: La Recherche and L'Espérance

-1791–1793: HMS Providence
+1791–93: HMS Providence

 The Royal Society of Arts, Manufactures and Commerce offered a reward of fifty pounds for living breadfruit plants.
 Bligh completed this in Providence, his second mission to collect breadfruit plants and other botanical specimens from the Pacific.
-These he transported to the West Indies, specimens being given to the Royal Botanic Gardens in St. Vincent.
+These he transported to the West Indies, specimens being given to the Royal Botanic Gardens in Saint Vincent.
 This expedition was a success, returning to the Royal Botanic Gardens Kew with 1,283 plants including varieties of apple, pear, oranges and mangoes.
 In addition to these specimens, the expedition accomplished many observations and cartographic surveys in the South Seas.